Murba Party: Under the New Order regime

-After the 1965–1966 political upheaval, the Murba Party continued its activities.
+After the 1965–1966 anticommunist genocide, the Murba Party continued its activities.
 It was able to retain small pockets of influence.
 In February 1966, Adam Malik became the Foreign Minister and a Deputy Prime Minister under Sukarno in the Dwikora II & Dwikora III cabinets until July 1966.

 Under Suharto's rule, the surviving political parties of the 'Old Order' were pressured to consolidate themselves into two political blocs, one Islamic and one 'secular'.
 The Murba Party was included in the latter category and in March 1970 the Democratic Development Group (Kelompok Persatuan Pembangunan) was formed, consisting of the Murba Party, Indonesian National Party (PNI), the League of Supporters of Indonesian Independence (IPKI), the Catholic Party and the Indonesian Christian Party (Parkindo).

 The Murba Party took part in the 1971 parliamentary election.
 The party got 48,126 votes nationwide (0.1%), and failed to win any seats.

 On 10 January 1973 the Murba Party and the other members of the Democratic Development Group merged into the Indonesian Democratic Party.

+After the New Order fell in 1998, a reincarnation of the party participated in the 1999 Indonesian legislative election, but only received 62,006 (0.06%) votes and once more failed to win any seats.